muratk3n/thirdwave/en/README.md

 ---

-Simulation can be a whole a great new type of business domain with many opportunities.
-Any manufacturing company, before manufacturing anything, can ask these guys to run simulations on the parts they will produce before they produce them in bulk.
+Simulation can be a whole a new type of business domain. .Any manufacturing company, before manufacturing anything, can ask these guys to run simulations on the parts they will produce before they produce them in bulk.

 ---